 What can I expect for the interest rate and Annual Percentage Rate?

 Keep in mind that jumbo interest rates are often the same as conventional rates.
 That means even though you are borrowing more there are still low rate options available to you.
 Annual Percentage Rate is the total cost of ownership of the home and will always be unique to each borrower’s situation; This is why you need to speak with a Mortgage Advisor to help you work out the numbers.

 There is no set number.
 The (APR) is determined by taking the total amount you are borrowing with all closing fees and spreading it out over the term of the loan.
 This is the true cost of your loan including the interest you are expected to pay over the amortization period of your loan, usually 30 years for Jumbo or Super jumbo loans.
 This is added up and broken down into a rate as a percentage.

 Will you get penalized if you pay-off the mortgage to sooner

 Make sure you check with your lender to insure there will be no penalties for paying your loan off sooner than expected.
 Don’t get caught with having to pay penalty fees on your loan.
 The Moreira Team believes that no loan should have a prepayment penalty for early payoff.

 Myth 1 – You will have to wait too long for approval

-Paperless technology and advanced technology systems have actually reduced waiting times for approvals considerably.
-As long as your documentation is in order you will get the loan you deserve and their should not be any adverse delays in the processing of your loan.
+Paperless technology and advanced technology systems have reduced waiting times for approvals considerably.
+As long as your documentation is in order you will get the loan you deserve and there should not be any adverse delays in the processing of your loan.